 The original goal of the nutrition scientists at OSU was to provide links between antioxidant nutrients and people suffering from metabolic syndrome.

-Address gut inflammation with antioxidant vitamins
+Addressing gut inflammation with antioxidant vitamins.

 Metabolic syndrome is a medical condition in which the patient suffers from a mix of several health risk factors.
 Any combination of three of the risk factors qualifies.
 The risk factors include: abdominal obesity, high blood pressure, low HDL cholesterol, raised serum triglycerides and raised fasting blood glucose.